 If we cannot allocate your preferred school

-If we cannot offer a place at any of your preferred schools we place you on a waiting list for the school until the end of the autumn term and be offered the right to appeal.
+If we cannot offer a place at any of your preferred schools we will place you on a waiting list for the school until the end of the autumn term where you are offered the right to appeal.
 You are then allocated a place at the next nearest Hull school that has a vacancy.

 We offer you the right to appeal if we cannot place you at one of your preferred schools.
 An appeal form and guidance is sent to you with our letter confirming the outcome of your application.